 Location: 1300 Seamist Dr, Houston, TX 77008

-Good to know: splash pad, timed sprays, butterfly artwork, ground geyser, bell spray column, misty arch, touch bollard activation, playground, tennis court.
+Good to know: splash pad, timed sprays, butterfly artwork, ground geyser, bell spray column, misty arch.

 Parent tip: This is a great pick if you're already in the Heights — combine it with a walk along the White Oak Bayou Greenway trail that runs nearby.